 Add more pasta water if the pasta becomes too thick.
 Your goal is a sauce-like consistency.

 We use a microplane to grate our Bottarga.
-You can buy a microplane on Amazon if you don’t already have one.
+You can buy a microplane from Amazon if you don’t already have one.

 Serve in a warm pasta bowl.
 Do not add cheese to the Bottarga pasta dish.